2. Support tickets

 Do a Google search with your error message.
 Others may have had the same problem and found a successful solution.
 Note, you need to understand what in your error is general (applicable to other similar installations) and what is specific to the resources we provide.

-When submitting a ticket
+While submitting a ticket

 - DO: